official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 of removing a threat that the United Nations itself has determined is a threat to the whole world.”

-125 The White House, 7 September 2002, President Bush, Prime Minister Blair Discuss Keeping the Peace.
+[^125]: The White House, 7 September 2002, President Bush, Prime Minister Blair Discuss Keeping the Peace.
-126 The IAEA issued a press release (IAEA Press Release 2002/11) on 6 September 2002 stating: “With reference to an article published today in the New York Times, the International Atomic Energy Agency would like to state that it has no new information on Iraq’s nuclear weapons programme since 1998 when its inspectors left Iraq.
-Only through a resumption of inspection … can the Agency draw any conclusion with regard to Iraq’s compliance with its obligations … relating to its nuclear activities.”
+[^126]: The IAEA issued a press release (IAEA Press Release 2002/11) on 6 September 2002 stating: “With

 161

 3.4 | Development of UK strategy and options, late July to 14 September 2002393.
 The British journalists covering the Camp David meeting focused on the
 WMD dossier.

-394. The Sunday Express anticipated a “Dossier of Doom”.127
+394. The Sunday Express anticipated a “Dossier of Doom”.[^127]

-395. An editorial in the News of the World claimed that the dossier would be “as devastating as it is vital”.128 It would show that “evil Saddam has enough chemical and biological stocks to attack the entire planet, and the missile technology to deliver them”, and would confirm that he is on the brink of nuclear capability.
+395. An editorial in the News of the World claimed that the dossier would be “as devastating as it is vital”.[^128] It would show that “evil Saddam has enough chemical and biological stocks to attack the entire planet, and the missile technology to deliver them”, and would confirm that he is on the brink of nuclear capability.
 The editorial concluded “We believe Mr Blair CAN convince us a military attack on Iraq is right.
 We have faith in